 Historically, perfume was used to cover unwanted and foul smells.
-Later, as personal and other hygienic factors improved, perfume use has increasingly become unnecessary and is now more about making products (and people) smell pleasurable as opposed to just having a neutral smell.
-A bit of indulgence.
+Later, as personal and other hygienic factors improved, perfume use has increasingly become unnecessary and is now more about making products (and people) smell pleasurable instead of just having a neutral smell—a bit of indulgence.

-So why is there fragrance in skincare products?
-As we have become used to products smelling pleasant, perfume and fragrances can be found in a wide range of items.
+So why are there fragrances in skincare products?
+As we have become used to products smelling pleasant, perfumes and fragrances can be found in a wide range of items.
 This includes shampoos, shower gels, deodorants, body lotions, cleaning products, personal hygiene products, and many other products you might not guess contain fragrances.

-So what’s the problem with wanting things smelling nice?
+So what’s the problem with wanting things to smell nice?
 What’s the harm?
 We’ll tell you.